Best Cheap Health Insurance in Wisconsin (2025)

 Cheapest health insurance companies in Wisconsin

-Anthem Blue Cross Blue Shield is the cheapest health insurance company in Wisconsin.
-Silver plans start at $429 per month.
+Anthem Blue Cross Blue Shield, Dean Health Plan and UnitedHealthcare have the cheapest health insurance plans in Wisconsin, with Silver plan rates starting at $429 per month before discounts.

 Find Cheap Health Insurance Quotes in Wisconsin